 Music & Me

 I don't claim to be a master musician...
 I barely claim to be a musician at all.
 But I have had a lifelong attraction to live music and instruments.
 Now living in Tennessee, I'm able to enjoy that pastime even more.
-There's a bluegrass/country jam every day of the week within 30 minutes drive of here.
+There's a bluegrass/country jam every day of the week within 45 minutes of my house.

 Back in the day, my mom had an old nylon string classical guitar that she bought with Green Stamps.
 I don't know when she bought it, but I always remember it being at the house, and I remember being told I couldn't "play it" until I was at least as tall as the guitar itself was.
-When I was 10 my dad took me to Murray's Department store in downtown Peoria and bought me a cheap acoustic guitar for $12.
-In 1969 -- for our family -- $12 was a lot of money.
+When I was 9 my dad took me to Murray's Department store in downtown Peoria and bought me a cheap acoustic guitar for $12.
+In 1968 -- for our family -- $12 was a lot of money.
 I think that guitar is still around somewhere, maybe at Smitty's house.
 By high school I had acquired a Yamaha acoustic and also bought an electric guitar for our band "Rock-It."
 We played one (non-paid) gig at Kelly Avenue Grade School in Peoria Heights, and I think we knew 10 songs total.
 Stairway to Heaven was a crowd favorite, especially the slow part for dancing...
 When I turned 59 last May, I realized that I have been playing guitar for 50 years.
 Wow.
 50.

 My mom's family was from Kentucky and I remember going to a family reunion and the whole affair turning into one large bluegrass festival.
 I thought I was pretty hot shit, you know, playing both banjo AND guitar.
 Uncle Tom pulled me aside and informed me that "playing guitar was just just the price of admission to the family..
 EVERYBODY played guitar and another instrument... maybe a couple other instruments."